getting-data-science-done/url2features/README.md

 ```
   -simple	     Default: False.
 Basic string derived features
-  -domain            Default: False.
-Information about the domain and its registration.
-  -extension         Default: False.
-Information about the domain extension
   -protocol          Default: False.
 Features derives from the URL protocol.
+  -host              Default: False.
+Features describing the host, including domain structure and registration.
+  -tld               Default: False.
+Information about the Top Level Domain
+  -path              Default: False.
+Features extracted from the path between host and file
   -file              Default: False.
 The file extension and type referenced by the URL
   -params            Default: False.
 The query parameters at the end of the URL
   -dns               Default: False.
 DNS related information.